Zuehlke/security-onboarding/javascript_basics/04_functions/presentation/javascript-functions.md

 - Practical examples of usage of module pattern can be found in the following files:
 	- [Module pattern usage example 1](../../05_dom_manipulation/exercise/task/native.js)
 	- [Module pattern usage example 2](../tasks/assets/main.js)

+### Quiz time solutions

+- Solution for quiz 1: Console would log: 1 and then 2
+- Solution for quiz 1: Console would log: 2